 What are the 'too big to fail' regulations, exactly?

 The 'too big to fail' regulations impose special requirements on systemically important banks.
 They are laid down in the Banking Act, the Ordinance on Banks and Savings Banks (Banking Ordinance, www.admin.ch, in German, French and Italian) the Ordinance on Capital Adequacy and Risk Diversification for Banks and Securities Firms (Capital Adequacy Ordinance, CAO, www.admin.ch, in German, French and Italian) and the Ordinance on the Liquidity of Banks and Securities Firms (Liquidity Ordinance, www.admin.ch, in German, French and Italian).
-The regulations are designed to resolve the 'too big to fail' issue in Switzerland so that systemically important banks do not have to be bailed out with taxpayers' money in the event of a crisis.
+The regulations are designed to mitigate the 'too big to fail' issue in Switzerland and thereby reduce the likelihood of systemically important banks having to be bailed out with taxpayers' money in the event of a crisis.
 The TBTF regulations include provisions in the areas of capital, liquidity, risk diversification and organisation.
-They comprise measures to facilitate the resolution of a systemically important bank in a crisis.
+The latter comprise measures to facilitate the resolution of a systemically important bank in a crisis.
 The Swiss regulations are in line with international requirements by the Financial Stability Board (FSB, www.fsb.org) - an international body which brings together finance ministries, regulatory authorities and central banks - and the Basel Committee on Banking Supervision.

 What does 'lender of last resort' mean specifically?